mpetri/HYB-CSTLM-NN/README.md

 ```

 Query index

-Run ./querk-index-knm.x to see the running time arguments.
+run ./querk-index-knm.x to see the running time arguments.
 Here are some examples:

 For Modified Kneser-ney (fastest index) with accurate version
 ```